espruino/EspruinoDocs/info/Troubleshooting Bangle.js.md

 When you get the Bangle (or after it has run out of battery and been recharged) the GPS is in a 'fresh' state.
 It has no idea of the time or where it is in the world.
 It can take 5-10 minutes with a GPS app running **outside** or on a windowsill in order to get a fix.
 After having got an initial fix the GPS will be significantly faster at getting a fix next time.

+You can now install the [AGPS App](https://banglejs.com/apps/#agps) from the App Loader which will pre-load GPS position/correction information that will stay valid for a few days.
+This will drastically reduce the time taken to get a GPS lock.

 **Why?** Phones and internet-connected GPS devices use AGPS (A=Assisted).
 They use the time and rough location info from mobile phone masts to help them get a fix much faster.
 Since Bangle.js doesn't have that info it's working from first principles and it can take a while to get a lock (just like any other standalone GPS device).